 Benefits of a Plant-Based Diet

 There are many different benefits that eating more plants can do for you.
-For us, we saw a lot of health benefits, from increased energy, better sleep and even weight loss for my husband.
+For us, we saw a lot of health benefits, from increased energy, better sleep, improving his heart disease and even weight loss for my husband.

 You can read more about the health benefits of a plant-based diet in this article by Harvard Health.

 But there are also environmental and ethical benefits to eating less animal products.
 Reducing our carbon footprint is important for the health of our environment and eating more plants helps with that.

 It also helps reduce animal cruelty and mistreatment of animals.
 If we reduce our meat consumption as a whole to occasional, then the big corporations won’t have the consumers to drive their unethical practices.